 If your camper van isn’t your primary vehicle these costs all add up.

 Read more of our posts about camper van life:

 - Where to find a camper van to convert

 - OLPRO Cocoon Breeze camper van air awning review

 - How we sleep a family of four in our VW Transporter beds

 - The best camper van gifts for owners.

 If you are thinking of buying a camper van or day van I hope you’ve found this post useful.
 Let me know if you have any questions not covered here and we’ll let you know what we’ve done or point you in the right direction.

-All that’s left now is for us to pick up our camper van and start having adventures.
-We can’t wait!
+All that’s left now is to start having adventures.

 Planning your own camper van adventures?
-Why not save this post about buying a camper van or day van.
+Why not use Pinterest to save this post about buying a camper van or day van.